-After a few months of waiting, mostly due to some other commitments I had, on the 22nd of November I went to the Hospital close to where I live to have my belly cut open and a mesh inserted below my abdominals to prevent other hernia happening in the future (at least in the same area).
+After a few months of waiting, mostly due to some other commitments I had, on the 22nd of November I went to the Hospital close to where I live to have my belly cut open and a mesh inserted below my abdominal to prevent other hernia happening in the future (at least in the same area).

 On the 28th I went back to the hospital, this time without having eaten or drank since the previous evening.
 Got prepared, and I was brought to the operation room.
-They make me breath some oxygen via a mask, and that's the last thing I remember.
+They made me breath some oxygen via a mask, and that's the last thing I remember.
 Next thing I remember was being taken to my room, about 3h30 later, after surgery and 2hrs in the waking up room.

 I stayed one night in hospital and the next afternoon, after waiting the doctor to finish his other round of surgeries, I got released.

 I've to say, that after 5 days, pain is all totally gone; I still have some problem when I've to flex my abs to sit or stand, or lift some occasional heavier thing, but nothing serious.